-$\rightarrow$ Only available for Standard MIDI File playback Your E-60/E-50 also allows you to view the lyrics (if available) -and even the notes- of the songs in the display.

-The Lyrics function was provided to allow you to read the words of the songs you play back in a karaoke fashion: the words to sing are highlighted at the right time.
+→ Only available for Standard MIDI File playback Your G-70 also allows you to view the lyrics (if available) -and even the notes- of the songs in the display.
+The Lyrics function was provided to allow you to read the words of the songs being played back in a karaoke fashion: the words to sing are highlighted at the right time.
 Note that this function is only available for Standard MIDI Files that contain Lyrics data.
-Ask your dealer for details.
+Ask your dealer

-Apart from the Lyrics, the E-60/E-50 also displays the chords, which may come in handy for a guitarist or bassist with whom you are playing.
+Apart from the Lyrics, the G-70 also displays the chords, which may come in handy for a guitarist or bassist with whom you are playing.

-The chord information is usually not contained in a song as such, but that's no problem: the E-60/E-50 can "calculate" it in realtime and even display it a little ahead of the "changes".
+The chord information is usually not contained in a song as such, but that's no problem: the G-70 can "calculate" it in realtime and even display it a little ahead of the "changes".
 This also applies to the notes proper that can be displayed in realtime.

+(1) Select a song (page 42).

+for details.

-- (1) Select a song (page 35). - (2) Press the LYRICS&SCORE button.
+(2) Press the LYRICS&SCORE button.